You'll find photos of beefcake actors from the 1930s through the 1980s. For some of the actors here, I'm currently trying to build pages.

 Movie stuntman George Robotham has been active in films and television for more than 50 years.
 If you look fast, you can see him in everything from Atom Man Vs. Superman (1950) to The Goonies (1985).
 The photos above are from the 1955 Lana Turner vehicle The Prodigal.
 He was married in 1988 to German actress Karin Dor, best known for being Bond girl Helga Brandt in You Only Live Twice (1967).
 Sadly, Robotham died in February 2007 at the age of 85.

-Lithuanian-born Jacques Sernas has had a film career spanning seven decades.
-He's appeared in such films as Helen of Troy (1956), Duel of the Titans (1963; with Gordon Scott and Steve Reeves) and Superfly TNT (1973).
-Today, Sernas is close to 90 and appears to be retired.
+Lithuanian-born Jacques Sernas had a film career spanning seven decades.
+He appeared in such films as Helen of Troy (1956), Duel of the Titans (1963; with Gordon Scott and Steve Reeves) and Superfly TNT (1973).

 Bob Schott (b.
 1949)